Updated March 22, 2022

 Whistler’s Valley Trail

 We’ve kept our early spring stroll selections to the 46-kilometres of Whistler Valley Trail because many of our other trail systems are still emerging from the snow.
-As of April 9, 2021, Lost Lake Park, Train Wreck and Cheakamus Forest still have large chunks of pathway filled with compact snow and ice.
+In the early spring (April), Lost Lake Park, Train Wreck and Cheakamus Forest still typically have large chunks of pathway filled with compact snow and ice.
 If you’re brave and don’t mind watching your feet, you could go for these as long as you’ve got some good footwear with traction devices (like Yaktrax), but this post is about easy strolls.

 The Whistler Valley Trail weaves in and out of different neighbourhoods, by parks, lakes and beaches (take a look at the map).
 It’s a multi-use trail, so you’ll see hikers, bikers, skaters, families with strollers and dogs on leashes making their way along the gentle winding pathway.
 Although the Whistler Valley Trail is almost entirely free of snow at the start of April this year, there are still a few patches around Nicklaus North to Whistler Secondary School and Meadow Park to Rainbow Park to be aware of.